B.A. in Chinese

 A liberal arts education empowers and prepares graduates to deal with complexity and change through a broad knowledge of the world.
 They gain key skills in communication, problem-solving, and working with a diverse group of people.
 People who fluently speak a foreign language have better job opportunities.
 Related careers to Chinese include education, international business & banking, tourism, journalism, law, translation, foreign service, cultural affairs, military service, and health care.

 To boost Chinese proficiency and provide valuable in-country experience, the Chinese Language Flagship Program has study abroad opportunities built into the curriculum and funded by the federal grant.
-Our university is the only Chinese Flagship program that operates summer program at Shanghai University after the freshman year.
+Our university is the only Chinese Flagship program that operates summer program in Taiwan after the freshman year.
 A capstone fifth year of study in China further refines Chinese language skills while studying courses in a major field of interest and pursuing internships.

 B.A. in Chinese Faculty